Chemical Engineering and Biotechnology

-Useful subjects: Further Mathematics at A-level/IB Higher Level or equivalent may be useful preparation for Chemical Engineering.
+Useful subjects: Further Mathematics at A-level/IB Higher Level or equivalent may be useful preparation for Chemical Engineering and Biotechnology.

-Clare is a great place to study chemical engineering.
+Clare is a great place to study chemical engineering and Biotechnology.
 The main college site is right in the heart of the city centre, but with easy access from the Backs to the department on the West Cambridge site.

-Clare is also strong in Natural Sciences and Engineering, providing excellent teaching support for either first year entry route, as well as complementing your ongoing chemical engineering studies from the second year onwards.
+Clare is also strong in Natural Sciences and Engineering, providing excellent teaching support, as well as complementing your ongoing chemical engineering and biotechnology studies onwards.

-When submitting your application through UCAS, candidates applying through the Natural Sciences route should register for the NSAA pre-interview assessment, and those entering via Engineering should register for the ENGAA assessment.
+When submitting your application through UCAS, candidates must register for the NSAA pre-interview assessment.